 The legal basis for this processing is our legitimate interests, namely monitoring and improving our website and services.

-If you set up an account with us on our website for the purposes of posting on our forums, you may provide us with information about yourself (“forum account data”).
-This forum account data may include your name, email address and your login information including login email/username and password.
+If you set up an account with us on our website for the purposes of posting on our forums or blog, you may provide us with information about yourself (“account data”).
+This account data may include your name, email address and your login information including login email/username and password.

 We may use this data to provide you with services from our web site, to monitor and administer your account with us, and to process any other services that we provide.
 The legal basis for this processing is the performance of our contract with you, and/or taking steps, at your request, to enter into such a contract.